seanevans7/emews/README.md

 # emews
-Functions and scripts used for analysing seal diving data
+This repository contains the functions and scripts used for analysing seal diving data.